 How did we all manage without google maps?
-In places like Rajasthan where the streets are a labyrinth of squiggly lanes I cant think how we would have found our hotels – that were always some dodgy deal down a side street.
-If you haven’t got this app get it now.
+In places like Rajasthan where the streets are a labyrinth of squiggly lanes I can’t think how we would have found our hotels – that were always some dodgy deal down a side street.
+If you haven’t got the app get it now.
 And if you are travelling with your husband be prepared to never, ever get to use it.

 2: I Shouldn’t Have Bothered Bringing my Reading Glasses To India.

 If you’re over 50 and you are travelling the world, bring your glasses.
 Nobody likes a squinter.
 But, if you forget to pack them and find yourself in India wondering around like Colonel Blink, know that glasses and contact lenses are extremely cheap and excellent quality.
 We ordered two new sets of glasses and six months worth of contact lenses and the cost was less than one pair of reading glasses in New Zealand.
 What a bargain.

 3: I Like Being Sober.

 Of course, being a man, Brian could quite easily have ordered a couple of Old Monks and got away with it.
 But there was no way that was going to happen.
 Bad enough that I have to have cold tea with my curry without watching my husband getting plastered on rum beside me.

 4: Turn the Aircon Off.